 Where a management referral to OHS has resulted in an OHS recommendation for a phased return to work, your manager will:

-- Discuss the OHS report with you to agree implementation of recommendations including duration
+- discuss the OHS report with you to agree on the implementation of recommendations, including the duration

 The pay arrangements to support employees during a phased return to work were agreed by the Scottish Terms and Conditions Committee (STAC) in STAC(TC02)2020.
 These are: